 Modification Of A Decision-Making Or Parenting-Time Order

-As your lawyer, I can advocate for you during divorce or afterward, seeking modifications to existing court orders.
+As your lawyers, we can advocate for you during divorce or afterward, seeking modifications to existing court orders.
 As in all other matters, a case for modification must clearly consider the child’s best interest.

-I help clients arrive at legal decision-making and parenting time agreements that have the child’s best interests in mind and that both parents can get behind.
-Contact me today to discuss your child custody questions with a lawyer.
-You can reach me in Peoria by phone at 623-239-0015 or email to schedule a one hour free consultation!.
+We help clients arrive at legal decision-making and parenting time agreements that have the child’s best interests in mind and that both parents can get behind.